If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 3) You won’t find queen-sized beds in the standard hotel rooms at Value resorts, though it appears this will change over the course of the next few years as they get remodeled.
 Until all of the rooms get queen beds (which will likely take until 2019 or beyond), you’ll find two double beds.

 4) One of the perks of staying at the Deluxe resorts is the ability to get to a theme park without having to ride a bus.
 For example, at Disney’s Boardwalk Resort you can walk to both Epcot and Hollywood Studios, and you can take the monorail to the Magic Kingdom and Epcot when you stay at the Polynesian.
 You will have to take a bus to get anywhere on Disney property when you stay at a Value resort.

 5) And last, you also won’t find extensive resort activities at Disney Value Resorts like you would at the Deluxe Resorts.
 For example, Animal Kingdom Lodge offers daily cookie decorating, restaurant tours, cultural immersion experiences with cast members from Africa, and more.
 Poolside entertainment and nightly movies are all you’ll get at the Value resorts.

 I hope this post helped you know what to expect from a stay at a Value resort.
 They are among my favorites of all Disney World resorts because of their fun atmosphere and valuable perks at an affordable price.

 If you want help deciding which resort might be the best fit for your family, I highly suggest getting a free quote from an expert Disney travel agent at Destinations in Florida.
 They can help you plan every aspect of your Disney vacation at no charge to you!

-If you have any questions about staying at a Value resort, please leave a comment below or send me a message at The Frugal South’s Facebook page!
+If you have any questions about staying at a Value resort, please leave a comment below or send me a message on The Frugal South’s Facebook page!